Skip to content

 Reduction

-The nPZero SENTINEL IPMIC, Intelligent Power Management Integrated Circuit, is set to revolutionize the power consumption of battery and energy-harvesting powered devices, offering install-and-forget capabilities.
+The nPZero power-saving IC, is set to revolutionize the power consumption of battery and energy-harvesting powered devices, offering install-and-forget capabilities.

 Introduction

-The nPZero SENTINEL IPMIC with the nPZero architecture redefines low power.
+The nPZero power-saving IC with the nPZero architecture redefines low power.

 The nPZero architecture represents a completely new way of thinking when designing battery-constrained systems.
 An active system without an active microcontroller is now a possibility: